 CloudMailin Send Email Message API

-In order to send an email via API you can create a POST request to the Email Message endpoint:
+To send an email via the API, create a POST request to the Email Message endpoint:

 POST: https://api.cloudmailin.com/api/v0.1/{SMTP_USERNAME}/messages.